blade-ui-kit/docs/logout.md

 # Logout

-The `logout` component is a small convenience component which fills in a place for a widely used concept in an app, the logout link.
+The `logout` component is a small convenience component for a widely used concept in an app, the logout link.
 Often this action sits in a menu item with other hyperlinks.
 But a logout is meant as an actionable link rather than a `GET` request.
 Therefor a `POST` request is better suited.
 And thus it deserves its own component.

 ## Installation